 Workers are protected in two key ways:

-1. The law of negligence.
-This is the long-held principle that employers owe employees a duty of care – a responsibility to take care of them whilst they are at work.
+This long-held principle states that employers owe employees a duty of care.
 This duty of care is divided into four principles:

-c) To provide a competent staff of men – e.g. fellow workers to be safe and suitably trained
+c) To provide a competent staff – e.g. fellow workers to be safe and suitably trained.

-2. Specific health and safety laws which set out detailed requirements including risk assessments and training.
+Health and Safety Laws set out detailed requirements including risk assessments and training.

-b) The Work at Height Regulations 2005 – these protect workers working at height.
-There should be a careful risk assessment regarding both the risk of a fall, and the risk of falling objects, following which a safe system of work should be put into place;
+b) The Work at Height Regulations 2005 – these protect employees working at height.
+There should be a careful risk assessment regarding both the risk of a fall, and the risk of falling objects, following which a safe system of work should be put into place.

-c) The Management of Health and Safety at Work Regulations 1999.
-These are perhaps the most important health and safety laws of all when it comes to the workplace as they provide detailed requirements for risk assessments and training;
+c) The Management of Health and Safety at Work Regulations 1999 – these are perhaps the most important workplace health and safety laws of all, providing detailed requirements for risk assessments and training.

 f) The Workplace (Health, Safety and Welfare) Regulations 1992 – these include requirements such as floors being free of slip or trip hazards, workplaces to have adequate heating and lighting, cleanliness and many more.

-In addition, if an injury at work occurs following a general UK law being broken, such as the Occupiers’ Liability Act 1957, the employer could be liable.
+In addition, if an accident at work occurs following a general UK law being broken, such as the Occupiers’ Liability Act 1957, the employer could be liable.

-If an employer has been negligent and/or broken a health and safety law, and it leads to a worker being injured, that worker will be able to claim for compensation for both their injuries and any financial losses such as lost earnings.
+If an employer has been negligent and/or broken a health and safety law, and it leads to a worker being injured, that employee will be able to claim compensation, both for their injuries and any financial repercussions, such as lost earnings.

-However, it is not just the employer that has to abide by the law – if someone suffers an injury at work because of the actions of an employee, as long as what the employee did was connected to their employment, the employer will take the blame.
-This rule includes an employee being violent to another.
+However, it’s not just the employer that has to abide by the law.
+If someone suffers a workplace injury because of the actions of an employee, as long as what the employee did was connected to their employment, the employer will be expected to accept blame.
+This rule includes an employee being violent.

 Workers can also be injured at work over the course of time, such as noise induced hearing loss, which is referred to as “industrial disease.”
-Industrial disease includes hearing damage, vibration white finger, repetitive strains and many more.
+Other industrial diseases include hearing damage, vibration white finger, repetitive strains, and many more.